 Choosing a credit card

 When you’re searching for the perfect credit card, make sure you pay attention to the cashback rewards.
-Many credit card companies try to attract customers by offering more cashback rewards within a certain timeframe or spending limit.
+Many credit card companies try to attract customers by offering more cashback rewards within a certain time frame or spending limit.
 One of our favorites?
 Check out the Chase Freedom Unlimited® credit card.
-You can earn 3% cash back on all purchases in your first year up to $20,000 spent.
-After that earn unlimited 1.5% chas back on all purchases.
+You can earn a $150 bonus after you spend $500 on purchases in your first 3 months from account opening.
+You can also earn unlimited 1.5% chash back on all purchases.
 There is no minimum to redeem for cash back.
-Cash back rewards do not expire as long as your account is open!
+Cash Back rewards do not expire as long as your account is open!

 Editorial Disclaimer: Information in these articles is brought to you by CreditSoup.
 Banks, issuers, and credit card companies mentioned in the articles do not endorse or guarantee, and are not responsible for, the contents of the articles.
 The information is accurate to the best of our knowledge when posted; however, all credit card information is presented without warranty.
 Please check the issuer’s website for the most current information.